 1. Brooks Ghost 12

-BioMoGo DNA midsole cushioning adapts to your feet and allows you to run mile after mile with the same spring in your step as when you first hit the road.
+BioMoGo midsole cushioning, along with DNA Loft foam, adapts to your feet and allows you to run mile after mile with the same spring in your step as when you first hit the road.

 The Brooks Ghost 12 offers runners a smooth ride.
 Designed to adapt with each strike of the road, you’ll see the segmented crash pad utilizes a caterpillar shape.
 The independent yet fully integrated shock absorbers to work together to provide maximum efficiency of every foot-fall.

-The smooth ride, plush cushioning, and flexible fit make the Brooks Ghost 11 an optimal shoe for runners of all levels.
-It’s no surprise that the Ghost 10 was awarded the “International Editor’s Choice” by Runner’s World.
+The smooth ride, plush cushioning, and flexible fit make the Brooks Ghost 12 an optimal shoe for runners of all levels.
+It’s no surprise that the Ghost is perenially awarded the “International Editor’s Choice” by Runner’s World.

 - Flexible design